griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 * No type safe use of dynamic Sql (e.g change orderBy, criteria)
 * Upsert supported in Dialects
 * Returns id after insert
-* Support for schema migrations - some Ddl not supported yet
+* Support for schema migrations, Flyway etc - some Ddl not supported yet
+* SqlDelight project may not receive any further releases

 ---